orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 * Original Neo4j `IDs` are stored as properties in the imported OrientDB vertices and edges (`Neo4jNodeID` for vertices and `Neo4jRelID` for edges).
 Such properties can be (manually) removed at the end of the import, if not needed.

-* During the import, an OrientDB index is created on the property `Neo4jNodeID` for all imported vertex `classes` (node Labels in Neo4j).
+* During the import, an OrientDB index is created on the property `Neo4jNodeID` for all imported vertex `classes` (node's Labels in Neo4j).
 This is to speed up vertices lookup during edge creation.
 The created indexes can be (manually) removed at the end of the import, if not needed.

 * In case a Neo4j Relationship has the same name of a Neo4j Label, e.g. "RelationshipName", the OrientDB's Neo4j Importer tool will import that relationship into OrientDB in the class `E_RelationshipName` (i.e. prefixing the Neo4j's `RelationshipType` with an `E_`).